 Table 4 reports treatment effects on a participant's probability of playing Close to Cooperation.
 Columns (1) and (2) only consider the first period of each game, Columns (3) and (4) only consider period five.
 (Recall that for all participants we have observations of their first five periods.)
 The dependent variable is binary, so we estimate the coefficients using a logistic regression model.
 The raw coefficients of the logit regressions are the log-odds (which are easily transformable into marginal effects).
 In Columns (5) and (6), we take the individual's average of the binary variable Close to Cooperation over periods one to five of each game.
-The dependent variable therefore represents the frequency of playing Close to Cooperation over the five periods of the game; it is no longer binary but can take values $\in [0, 0.2, 0.4, 0.6, 0.8, 1]$.
+The dependent variable therefore represents the frequency of playing Close to Cooperation over the five periods of the game; it is no longer binary but can take values in $\{0, 0.2, 0.4, 0.6, 0.8, 1\}$ .
 To easily interpret coefficients, we treat this dependent variable as continuous and run an OLS regression.

 The results in Table 4 show that removing strategic interactions significantly increases the probability of playing Close to Cooperation.
 This effect is illustrated in the upper left panel of Figure 3, which shows the regression coefficients when running it for each of the five periods.
 We observe that the effect of removing strategic interaction occurs already in period one, is stable and persists until period five.
-Columns (5) and (6) of Table 4 indicate that this effect increases the frequency of playing Close to Cooperation by about 24-25pp.
+Columns (5) and (6) of Table 4 indicate that removing strategic interactions increases the frequency of playing Close to Cooperation by about 24-25pp.
 Transforming the coefficients of the logit regressions into marginal effects yields a similar quantification.
-For instance, the coefficient of T-OnePlayer in Column (1), 1.083, turns into a marginal effect of 0.262, again indicating an increase of around 25pp (or even larger when using the other coefficients).14 The effect is large and statistically significant.
+For instance, the coefficient of T-OnePlayer in Column (1), 1.083, turns into a marginal effect of 0.262, again indicating an increase of around 25pp (or even larger when using the other coefficients).
+Reversely formulated, introducing strategic interaction reduces the share of subjects playing close to the efficient strategy by about 25pp, which means that the share is roughly cut in half.
+The effect is large and statistically significant.
 Note that the inclusion of the controls does not change the size or significance of the estimates.
 Finally, we challenge the robustness of these results by re-running the analysis of Table 4, now restricted to the sub-sample of the first game of each group (Appendix Table B.1).
 The findings are confirmed even with this smaller number of observations.
 These results fully support Hypothesis H-CoopDef-One, first with respect to Cooperation.